giovannilucente/portfolio/README.md

 ## 2. Generative AI for Trajectory Prediction
 This project is currently in progress.
-This repository provides code for training a model that predicts vehicle trajectories.
-The model takes as input an image representing the previous one-second trajectory and generates an output image depicting the predicted trajectories for the next second in the traffic scenario.
+This project focuses on training a model to predict vehicle trajectories.
+The model takes an input image representing the trajectory over the past second and generates an output image forecasting the trajectories for the next second within the traffic scenario.
 For more details, visit the [project page](https://giovannilucente.github.io/portfolio/generative_ai_trajectory_prediction/index.html) and the [GitHub repository](https://github.com/giovannilucente/portfolio/tree/main/generative_ai_trajectory_prediction).
 This project is conducted in collaboration with other colleagues from DLR.
 <p align="center">